jacobseiler/software-testing/maintaining_tests.rst

     after_success:
     - codecov

-If you make sure that you have the Python package `codecov` installed, then Travis will automatically send any made coverage reports to CodeCov.
+If you make sure that you have the Python package ``codecov`` installed, then Travis will automatically send any made coverage reports to CodeCov.

 Additionally, one can make a ``.codecov.yml`` file in the repo root directory (like the ``.travis.yml`` file).
 Here, one can specify the different options that CodeCov needs to take into account, and how you want the code coverage to be reported on the repo.
-Using this, it is also possible for CodeCov to FAIL a commit if its coverage does not meet a specified threshold (currently, this is not done in the ``.codecov.yml`` file).
+Using this, it is also possible for CodeCov to FAIL a commit (like Travis CI can) if its coverage does not meet a specified threshold (currently, this is not done in the ``.codecov.yml`` file).
 For example, you can make a commit fail if the code coverage of the entire package falls below 95%, or if the code coverage of the made changes is below 90% (and so on).
 This can be extremely useful when you have an open-source package and others make pull requests to your package, while it also enforces you to keep all your tests up-to-date.